sjmyuan/sjmyuan.github.io/_drafts/reactor-quick-start.md

            .verifyErrorMessage("some error");
   ```

-- Verify end of sequence
+- Verify the end of sequence

   ```java
     StepVerifier.create(Flux.empty()).verifyComplete();